 When someone dies in Texas, the executor has the important job of handling the estate.
 But what happens if the executor mismanages assets, delays distribution, or acts against the beneficiaries’ best interests?
 Can you sue an executor of a will in Texas?
 Yes.
 People with a legal right or stake in the estate may sue if the executor violates their duties or fails to perform their responsibilities.

-At Lewis Law Firm PLLC, we guide Texans through probate, estate planning, and estate litigation with clarity and compassion.
+At Henington Lewis Law Firm PLLC, we guide Texans through probate, estate planning, and estate litigation with clarity and compassion.
 Our founder, Samantha Lewis, has nearly a decade of legal experience.
 We know firsthand how confusing probate can feel, and we simplify what other lawyers often overcomplicate.
 Our mission is to help families protect assets, resolve disputes, and navigate probate or litigation efficiently.

 When someone creates a will, they typically name an executor to carry it out.
 The executor is the estate’s fiduciary, meaning they must act with honesty and loyalty and in the best interests of the estate and its beneficiaries.